This article is reprinted courtesy of The Organic Trade Association. Copyright 2005.

 Organic wool can be used in any application conventional wool is.
 Because of that, some of the organic wool products most widely available today: baby clothes, blankets, coats, knitting yarn, socks, sweaters, and throws.
 As the market for organic wool products grows, so too are applications expanding for its use.

 Why does organic wool cost more than conventional wool?

 The cost of organic wool is more than that of conventional for several reasons:

-2) The organic wool industry is very small relative to the overall wool industry and does not have the economies of scale and resulting efficiencies of its conventional counterpart, and
+2) The organic wool industry is very small relative to the overall wool industry.
+As a result, it does not have the economies of scale and resulting efficiencies of its conventional counterpart.

 3) Federal organic standards for livestock production prohibit overgrazing.
 If the price of wool is low, the difference cannot be made up by simply increasing production per unit of land, as is commonly practiced by many livestock producers.